sowmyaanand5/Hospital-Emergency-Room-Data-Analytics-Power-BI-Project/README.md

 1. Number of Patients: Monthly and cumulative patient counts are tracked.

-2. Admission Status: Split between admitted and not admitted.
+2. Admission Status: Status of both admitted and not admitted.

-3. Patients Visits: The dashboard tracks the number of patients visiting the emergency room.
+3. Patients Visits: The dashboard tracks the number of patients visiting the hospital.

 4. Patient Referrals:Referrals to specialists or other departments are tracked.

-5. Admission Status:Tracks how many patients are admitted or sent home.The near parity between these groups highlights the balanced usage of emergency resources.

-6. Patient Details:The dashboard provides detailed patients information such as Patient ID,Name, Gender,Age, Admission Date, Status and Departmental Referrals.
+5. Patient Details:The dashboard provides detailed patients information such as Patient ID, Name, gender, age, Admission Date, status and Departmental Referrals.

 ## Key Features